asanakoy/kaggle-lyft-motion-prediction-av/README.md

 ```
 bash train.sh
 ```
 4. Run inference of 1st level models on the test set.
+You may need to change which chekpoints to load when predicting (in [predict_test_l1.sh](predict_test_l1.sh)), as the best epoch may change after you retrain the models.
 ```
 bash prepare_data_test.sh
 bash predict_test_l1.sh